MeRahulAhire/Runpod-Blender-Jupyter-Notebook-Script/README.md

 # Runpod-Blender-Jupyter-Notebook-Script

+⚠️ 𝐔𝐩𝐝𝐚𝐭𝐞 𝟏 𝐎𝐜𝐭𝐨𝐛𝐞𝐫 𝟐𝟎𝟐𝟓 -
+I have made an advanced version of this script so please refer to this repo - https://github.com/MeRahulAhire/Cloud-Blender-Render
+This one has GUI access and you don't need to stare at scary command line.

 **This repo is part of my YouTube demo on how to use Runpod**

 [![Rahul Ahire - YouTube - Google Chrome 10-12-2023 19_43_40](https://github.com/MeRahulAhire/Runpod-Blender-Jupyter-Notebook-Script/assets/42251052/736e2e3d-757c-44c3-8746-079baa0fe4ef)](https://www.youtube.com/watch?v=sJ-Diy93TAg)